-Multi-Year Programme of Work of the Commission for the period after 2003

-9. Decides to adopt the Multi-Year Programme of Work of the Commission on Sustainable Development for the period after 2003 as outlined in the Annex to this resolution.
+Multi-year programme of work of the Commission for the period after 2003

-10. Decides further that implementation of this Programme of Work will be guided by the following considerations:

-(a) The review and evaluation of the implementation of actions, commitments and targets will be dealt with in accordance with the relevant provisions of Agenda 21, the Programme for the Further Implementation of Agenda 21, the Johannesburg Plan of Implementation and the decisions of the Commission's sessions.
-The thematic clusters should be addressed in an integrated manner taking into account economic, social, and environmental dimensions of sustainable development.
-Recognizing that all issues identified in Agenda 21 and the Johannesburg Plan of Implementation are important, the implementation process should cover all these issues equally and, therefore, the selection of some issues for a given cycle does not diminish the importance of the commitments undertaken with respect to the issues to be considered in future cycles.

-(b) Means of implementation, as identified in Agenda 21 and Chapter X of the Johannesburg Plan of Implementation, should be addressed in every cycle and for every relevant issue, action and commitment.

-(c) Other cross-cutting issues as referred to in the Annex to this resolution should also be addressed in every cycle.

-(d) Africa and other regional initiatives as well as small island developing States and least developed countries will be considered in every cycle with respect to all relevant issues, actions and targets.

-(e) The Commission should focus on those issues where it could add value to intergovernmental deliberations on cross-sectoral and sectoral issues in accordance with the provisions of Resolution 47/191, in particular, paras 3(h), 21 and 23 as well as 139(f) of the Johannesburg Plan of Implementation.

-(f) The Commission should take into account the outcome of the work of the Ad Hoc Working Group of the General Assembly on the Integrated and Coordinated Implementation of and Follow-up to the Outcomes of the Major United Nations Conferences and Summits in the Economic and Social Fields.

-(g) The Commission may decide to incorporate new challenges and opportunities related to implementation into its Multi-Year Programme of Work.
+- 9. Decides to adopt the multi-year programme of work of the Commission for the period after 2003 as outlined in the annex to the present resolution; - 10.
+Also decides that the implementation of that programme of work will be guided by the following considerations: - (a) The review and evaluation of the implementation of actions, commitments and targets will be dealt with in accordance with the relevant provisions of Agenda 21, the Programme for the Further Implementation of Agenda 21, the Johannesburg Plan of Implementation and the decisions of the Commission.
+The thematic clusters should be addressed in an integrated manner, taking into account the economic, social and environmental dimensions of sustainable development.
+Recognizing that all the issues identified in Agenda 21 and the Johannesburg Plan of Implementation are important, the implementation process should cover all those issues equally, and the selection of some issues during a given cycle does not therefore diminish the importance of the commitments undertaken with respect to the issues to be considered during future cycles; - (b) Means of implementation, as identified in Agenda 21 and chapter X of the Johannesburg Plan of Implementation, should be addressed in every cycle and for every relevant issue, action and commitment; - (c) Other cross-cutting issues, as referred to in the annex to the present resolution, should also be addressed in every cycle; - (d) African and other regional initiatives, as well as initiatives on small island developing States and least developed countries, will be considered in every cycle with respect to all relevant issues, actions and targets; - (e) The Commission should focus on those issues where it can add value to intergovernmental deliberations on cross-sectoral and sectoral issues, in accordance with the provisions of General Assembly resolution 47/191, in particular its paragraphs 3 (h), 21 and 23, as well as 139 (f) of the Johannesburg Plan of Implementation; - (f) The Commission should take into account the outcome of the work of the Ad Hoc Working Group of the General Assembly on the Integrated and Coordinated Implementation of and Follow-up to the Outcomes of Major United Nations Conferences and Summits in the Economic and Social Fields: - (g) The Commission may decide to incorporate new challenges and opportunities related to implementation into its multi-year programme of work;

-11. Emphasises, that in order to enable the Commission to perform the relevant requirements provided for in Chapter 11 of the Johannesburg Plan of Implementation and in particular paragraphs 145, 147 and 148, an effective system of reporting is essential for reviewing, evaluating and monitoring progress in the implementation of Agenda 21, the Programme for the Further Implementation of Agenda 21 and the Johannesburg Plan of Implementation, sharing of lessons learned and best practice, as well as identifying actions taken, opportunities for and obstacles and constraints to implementation.
+11. Emphasizes that in order to enable the Commission to perform the relevant requirements provided for in chapter 11 of the Johannesburg Plan of Implementation, in particular its paragraphs 145, 147 and 148, an effective system of reporting is essential for reviewing, evaluating and monitoring progress in the implementation of Agenda 21, the Programme for the Further Implementation of Agenda 21 and the Johannesburg Plan of Implementation, sharing of lessons learned and best practices, as well as identifying actions taken, opportunities for and obstacles and constraints to implementation;